coldb/ansible/README.md

 ## Using the docker image

-Run `docker run --rm -it new-computer bash`.
+Run `./build-dockers && docker run --rm -it new-computer bash`.
 This will start the container and open the terminal.

 Once in the terminal run `ansible-playbook local.yaml`.
 This will trigger the install ansible install.

 ### Install only relevant tags

 To install only the relevant tags use the `-t` flag with the name of the tag to install.
 Example `ansible-playbook -t node local.yaml`

-## Zsh configuration

-The zsh configuration can be found at `/root/.zshrc`.